18AdrianoH/Tute/README.md

-# Tutte
+# Tute
-Un Juego De Tutte Para Jugar Con La Familia
+Un Juego De Tute Para Jugar Con La Familia

 Run install-win to install on windows or install to install on mac (not yet up and running.)